 As much as I love the investment checkup, the Fee Analysis that Personal Capital provides is priceless.
 I would bet 99% of investors out there have no clue whatsoever when it comes to how much they are paying in fees.
 With 401k plans in particular, many charge fees that investors are completely unaware of.
 These “silent fees” are what is killing your dream of retirement.
 Personal Capital shows you just how much you are paying and will pay in fees and brace yourself it can be shocking.

-Now I want you to look below that and see that because of fees, I am losing 2 years of retirement income because of these fees.
-Overall, I will pay over $157,000 in fees in my retirement account.
+Now I want you to look below that and see because of fees, I am losing 1 year of retirement income.
+Overall, I will pay over $16,421 in fees in my retirement account.
 If you don’t know how much you are paying in investment fees, you have to find out.
 It can be costing you your retirement.

 Below the graph, you can play with how much you contribute to your 401k each year, how much your employer matches, the annual growth rate of the account and any additional fees you pay.
 Changing these assumptions will change the graph and will update the numbers for you.